mothership-gmbh/nuxt-shopware-caching/README.md

     ],

     nuxtShopwareCaching: {
+        cacheKeyHeader: 'X-Cache-Tags', // Optional
+        cacheKeySeparator: ',',  // Optional
-        useXKey: true // Optional: set to true if you intend to use Varnish xkey }
+        useXKey: true // Optional: set to true if you intend to use Varnish xkey.
+If set, also overrides cacheKeyHeader and cacheKeySeparator accordingly.
+    }
 }
 ```